Shopify/yjit-bench/README.md

 ```

 There is also a harness that is designed to run benchmarks for a fixed
-number of iterations, for examlpe to use with the `perf stat` tool:
+number of iterations, for example to use with the `perf stat` tool or
+with the `--yjit-stats` command-line option:

 ```
-ruby -I./harness-perf benchmarks/lee/benchmark.rb
+ruby --yjit-stats -I./harness-perf benchmarks/lee/benchmark.rb
 ```

 ## Disabling CPU Frequency Scaling